AB 1540 (M. GONZALEZ) 988 Suicide & Crisis Lifeline: LGBTQ+ Youth – Support

 Sacramento, CA 95814

-Participation in school sports offers numerous academic, social, physical, mental, and behavioral benefits.
-Transgender youth should not be excluded from these opportunities, which are critical for their development and well-being.
-It is for those reasons that LIVE must oppose Assembly Bill 89 (Sanchez) and ask for your “no” vote.
+It is for these reasons that LIVE supports SB 59 (Wiener) and asks for your signature.
 If you have any questions, or if LIVE can provide assistance on this bill or any other legislation, please do not hesitate to contact me at agaribaymena@mhac.org or our Public Policy Coordinator, Danny Thirakul, at dthirakul@mhac.org.

 In Community,